xeraa/integration-test-demo/README.md

 But if you run the tests from your IDE they will fail.

+Note that everything is configured through properties in the POM file and we are using resource filtering again to connect to the right endpoint.

 ## Testcontainers General

-Finally, we add Testcontainers — first through a generic Docker Compose setup.
+Next we add Testcontainers — first through a generic Docker Compose setup.
-Try to run tests from your IDE, but the shell works as well from this folder:
+Try to run tests from your IDE, but the shell works as well from the folder *3_testcontainers-general/*:

 ```sh
 mvn test